Tirpinni/Ninbria/README.md

 # Ninbria

 **Ninbria** is a minimal extraction GUI for working with Nintendo archive files.
+It requires a hactool binary which is already included in the code currently, and also needs a prod.keys file.
+Future updates will make it so that the hactool binary isnt needed.

 ![image alt](https://github.com/Tirpinni/Ninbria/blob/main/Screenshot%202026-05-30%20012254.png?raw=true)